ArberTotraku/first-typescript/README.md

-# nothing special on this git repository, just me learning some typescript, you're still welcome to use any data available on this git repository
+# nothing special on this git repository, just me repeating some typescript, you're still welcome to use any data available on this git repository

 ## enjoy :D